At SadaPay, we’re just starting the journey towards our engineering vision. Here’s what we’ve already achieved and what we’re still working on.

 Instead of checking out a branch, taking everything apart and then struggling to put it back together again, we make a series of small, production-ready changes using the Red Green Refactor cycle.
 Small change-sets are faster, safer, easier to reason about and easier to review.

 Deploying code and releasing software are different things.
-We wrap changes to the behavior of our software in feature flags so that each change can be released or unreleased safely at runtime.
-This also allows us to test new behavior in production before releasing it to the public.
+We wrap changes to the behaviour of our software in feature flags so that each change can be released or unreleased safely at runtime.
+This also allows us to test new behaviour in production before releasing it to the public.
 Crucially, it helps us keep our main branch in a releasable state without using a complex Git workflow.

-Current status: Many behavior changes are now taking place behind feature flags, but back-end flag positions cannot be changed in real time or used for testing in production.
+Many behaviour changes are now taking place behind feature flags, but back-end flag positions cannot be changed in real time or used for testing in production.
+All behaviour changes in our mobile app are now made behind feature flags and we’ve discovered that proper API versioning eliminates the need for feature flags in our back-end.

 We collaborate closely with each other, have confidence in our testing, have runtime control over the release of our software and know how to work in small, production-ready steps.
 It is safe for us to push every commit directly to our main branch, integrating continuously to minimize merge conflicts, integration failures and Git mistakes.
 It is an incredibly efficient way to work.

-Current status: We’re just starting on this journey, having introduced feature flags and reduced the lifetime of task and feature branches.
+We’re just starting on this journey, having introduced feature flags and reduced the lifetime of task and feature branches.
 If you are an advocate of trunk-based development, we’d love to have your help.
+We’re already working on trunk for our NextJS apps – up next will be back-end and then mobile!

 We work on vertical slices that cut through multiple layers to deliver user value.
 Designing and implementing solutions that span multiple layers is much easier when you understand how each layer works.
 As product engineers, we care about every system that impacts our users.